Akash-bhaumik/Password_Strength_Checker_App/README.md

 # 🔐 Password Strength Checker App

 A simple yet powerful **Password Strength Checker** built with **Python** and **Streamlit**.
 This app evaluates the strength of any password based on multiple criteria and provides **detailed feedback** with improvement suggestions.

+Try it online here: [**Check Password Strength**](https://checking-password-strength.streamlit.app/) 🌐

 ---